Skip to content

 storageClass: "gp3" # or "gp2" for General Purpose SSD

-Symptom: Backend pod shows database connection errors in logs
+Symptom: API pod shows database connection errors in logs

 Solutions: